-e.
+f.
 Marketable Securities

 All highly liquid investments are classified as marketable securities and have been classified and accounted for as available-for-sale.
 Investment in securities consists of debt securities classified as available-for-sale and recorded at fair value.
-The Company classifies its marketable securities as either short-term or long-term based on each instrument's underlying contractual maturity date.
-Unrealized gains and losses on marketable debt securities classified as available-for-sale are reported net of the related tax effect in other comprehensive income/(loss).
+The Company classifies its marketable securities as either short-term or long-term based on each instrument's underlying contractual maturity date and its reasonable expectation regarding those securities.
+Unrealized gains and losses on marketable debt securities classified as available-for-sale are reported net of reclassifications in other comprehensive income/(loss).